Mental Health Awareness Week 2023

 Abuse: research shows that women suffer from domestic abuse more than men.
 In fact, in 2020, there were 1.6 million cases of abuse reported by women.
 The trauma, emotional distress and physical harm this abuse causes can be detrimental to mental health.

 Unique mental health challenges: some mental health conditions are specific to women.
 For example, Premenstrual Dysphoric Disorder (PMDD) and most cases of post-natal depression.
-The menopause can also have severe mental health implications for women.
-Although, the menopause isn't a mental health condition in itself.
+The menopause can also have severe mental health implications for women and can be helped with CBT for menopause, although this isn't a mental health condition in itself it does have a high cost to mental health in general.

 As we edge ever further into a world that values mental health, just as much as physical health, we must recognise the challenges women face.

-And because we spend so much time at work, these problems are a workplace issue that needs addressing too.
+And because we spend so much time at work, these problems are an issue that needs addressing too.
 Thus, employers must rise up and take responsibility to improve employee support.

 Below, you’ll find five simple steps you can take to get started.